GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/unit06-06_Analysis.md

 ### Results of general dwell time per color
 In the following results section, it will be examined whether there is a correlation between the color of the plates and the dwell time of the individual insects on them.

-First, for the three colors - blue, yellow, and floral pattern - the average, maximum, and minimum dwell time of the individuals recorded by the sensor box were calculated, as well as the standard deviation (Tab.
-6).
+First, for the three colors - blue, yellow, and floral pattern - the average, maximum, and minimum dwell time of the individuals recorded by the sensor box were calculated, as well as the standard deviation **(Table 6)**.
 The dwell time was defined as the time an individual was recorded within the camera's field of view, measured in seconds.
 For this purpose, the time between the first and last image of an insect was aggregated.

-Table 6: Dwell time of individuals by color in seconds.
+**Table 6:** Dwell time of individuals by color in seconds.

 | Color | mean | max | min | sd |
 |----------|----------|----------|----------|----------|